rustodon/rustodon/README.md

 * Debian/Ubuntu/etc: `apt install libpq-dev`
 * Arch: `pacman -S postgresql-libs`

-Sass/SCSS is used to make stylesheeting a bit nicer, so you'll have to install Ruby via your favourite method and `gem install sass`.
+Sass/SCSS is used to make stylesheeting a bit nicer, so you'll have to install Ruby via your favourite method and `bundle install`.

 To set up a new database in Postgres and run all the migrations, first install the Diesel CLI:
 ```